vseryakov/alpinejs-app/README.md

   Show a component, `options` can be a string to be parsed by `parsePath` or an object `{ name, params }`. if no `params.$target` provided a component will be shown inside the main element defined by `app.main`.

+  It returns the resolved component as described in `resolve` method after rendering or nothing if nothing was shown.

-  When showing main app the current component is asked to be deleted first via `beforeDelete` method.
+  When showing main app the current component is asked to be deleted first by sending an event `prepare:delete`, a component that is not ready to be deleted yet must set the property `event.stop` in the event handler `onPrepareDelete(event)` in order to prevent rendering new component.

-  If it returns `false` the render is cancelled immediately.
+  To explicitly disable history pass `options.nohistory` or `params.$nohistory` otherwise main components are saved automatically.

 - `app.resolve(path, dflt)`